-Two types of explicit codes are used to modify the standard implicit Unicode Bidirectional
+Two types of explicit codes are used to modify the standard implicit Unicode Bidirectional Algorithm.

-Algorithm.
 In addition, there are implicit ordering codes, the right-to-left and left-to-right marks.
 All of these codes are limited to the current paragraph; thus their effects are terminated by a paragraph separator.
 The directional types left-to-right and right-to-left are called strong types, and characters of those types are called strong directional characters.
-The directional types associated with numbers are called weak types, and characters of those types are called weak types.
+The directional types are called weak types, and characters of those types are called weak types, and characters of those types are called weak types.